takenstheorem/perpetual/02-compose[d]/README.md

 WORD is a directed cultural evolution, an echo of its place.

-As such, it is a kind of colletive poetry.
+As such, it is a kind of collective poetry.

 I work with data.
 I wanted to use WORD's data to express this poetry, this emergent process.